4nth0ny1/rails-crm/Questions.md

 4. contacts page can't create because "account must exist"

 5. i want to make the div a link --- dashboard quick links

-6. the edit button for users/edit is not working. the information is not showing up.